JamesSkemp/words/content/post/does-clown-shoes-refer-to-something-other-than-shoes.md

 +++
-title = "Does 'Clown Shoes' Refer to Something Other Than Shoes?" summary = "What does 'clown shoes' refer to?
+title = "Does 'Clown Shoes' Refer to Something Other Than Shoes?" description = "What does 'clown shoes' refer to?
 Can someone say \"That's clown shoes.\" and be done with their sentence, properly?" draft = false comments = true date = "2005-01-07T02:01:00-06:00"